rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 <span class="caption">Listing 2-3: Adding code to generate a random
 number</span>

-First, we add a line that lets Rust know we’ll be using the `rand` crate as an external dependency.
-This also does the equivalent of calling `use rand`, so now we can call anything in the `rand` crate by placing `rand::` before it.

-Next, we add another `use` line: `use rand::Rng`.
+First, we add a `use` line: `use rand::Rng`.
 The `Rng` trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
 Chapter 10 will cover traits in detail.

-Also, we’re adding two more lines in the middle.
+Next, we’re adding two lines in the middle.
 The `rand::thread_rng` function will give us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
-Next, we call the `gen_range` method on the random number generator.
+Then we call the `gen_range` method on the random number generator.
 This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng` statement.
 The `gen_range` method takes two numbers as arguments and generates a random number between them.
 It’s inclusive